-As described under "AIRPORT AND CAPITAL PLANNING - The Automated People Mover System," the APM Agreement (as defined herein) provides that the APM Developer (as defined herein) will be entitled to receive APM Milestone Payments (as defined herein) from the Department during construction as partial compensation for the APM Developer's performance of the work required to design and construct the APM System (as defined herein).
+As described under "AIRPORT AND CAPITAL PLANNING - The Automated People Mover System," the APM Agreement (as defined herein) provides that the APM Developer (as defined herein) will be entitled to receive APM Milestone Payments (as defined herein) from the Department.
 The APM Agreement further provides that once passenger service is available on the APM System ("APM Date of Beneficial Operation") (which the Department estimates will occur during Fiscal Year 2023), the Department will make monthly APM Capital Availability Payments (as defined herein) and APM Operations and Maintenance Payments (as defined herein) to the APM Developer throughout the term of the APM Agreement.
-For the purposes of the Department's financial forecasting, the Department and the Airport Consultant have assumed, that, among other things: (i) the Milestone Payments will be funded with the proceeds of Additional Subordinate Bonds, (ii) APM Operations and Maintenance Payments will be treated as LAX Maintenance and Operation Expenses under the Master Senior Indenture; and (iii) APM Capital Availability Payments will be treated as unsecured obligations of the Department payable from available funds of the Department remaining after the payment of LAX Maintenance and Operation Expenses, the payment of debt service and deposits to the debt service reserve funds with respect to the Senior Bonds, the Subordinate Obligations, and any Third Lien Obligations, and deposits to the LAX Maintenance and Operation Reserve Account (or funded NINTH under the Flow of Funds as described under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2019F SUBORDINATE BONDS - Flow of Funds").
+For the purposes of the Department's financial forecasting, the Department and the Airport Consultant have assumed, that, among other things: (i) the Milestone Payments will be funded with the proceeds of Additional Subordinate Bonds, (ii) APM Operations and Maintenance Payments will be treated as LAX Maintenance and Operation Expenses under the Master Senior Indenture; and (iii) APM Capital Availability Payments will be treated as unsecured obligations of the Department payable from available funds of the Department remaining after the payment of LAX Maintenance and Operation Expenses, the payment of debt service and deposits to the debt service reserve funds with respect to the Senior Bonds, the Subordinate Obligations, and any Third Lien Obligations, and deposits to the LAX Maintenance and Operation Reserve Account (or funded NINTH under the Flow of Funds as described under "SECURITY AND SOURCES OF PAYMENT FOR THE SERIES 2020A SENIOR BONDS - Flow of Funds").